Markjmjr/DuffedUIv9/README.md

 This is to ensure that, after the release of Shadowlands, you can find the relevant jobs faster using the search term.

 ## Open Issues
-- Tracking worldquest causes issues with objectivetracker and Aurora

 ## ToDo
 - Testing